The twisted mean square and critical zeros of Dirichlet $L$-functions: Introduction

-The value of $\theta$ is crucial important since it limits the result we may obtained in most cases.
-For example, a larger $\theta$ gives a larger lower bound for proportion of critical zeros, and $\theta=1-\epsilon$ means the Lindel\"{o}f hypothesis.
-Moreover, $\theta=\infty$ implies the Riemann hypothesis while it is normally conjectured $\theta<1$.
+The value of $\theta$ is crucially important since it limits the best result we can obtain in most cases.
+For example, a larger $\theta$ means a larger lower bound for the proportion of critical zeros, and $\theta=1-\epsilon$ means the Lindel\"{o}f hypothesis.
+Moreover, Bettin and Gonek \cite{BG} have proved that $\theta=\infty$ implies the Riemann hypothesis while it is normally conjectured $\theta<1$.

-Asymptotic formula for $I$ was firstly obtained for the Riemann zeta-function.
-In 1985, Balasubramanian, Conrey and Heath-Brown in \cite{BCH} gave the first explicit formula for the Riemann zeta-function that
+An asymptotic formula for $I$ was firstly obtained for the Riemann zeta-function.
+In 1985, Balasubramanian, Conrey and Heath-Brown in \cite{BCH} gave an explicit formula for the Riemann zeta-function that